ETAAcademy/ETAAcademy-ZK-Meme/58_Libra.md

 - **Structured Reference String (SRS)** models, which may be trusted, transparent, or updatable
 - **Idealized models**, such as the **Random Oracle Model (ROM)**, **Generic Group Model (GGM)**, and **Algebraic Group Model (AGM)**

 Recent research has shifted focus from minimizing proof size and verification time to **reducing prover time**, a critical factor for scaling real-world applications.
-Notably, systems like Libra, Spartan, and Gemini have achieved **linear-time provers ($O(n)$)**, making them ideal for large-scale computation.
+Notably, systems like Libra, Spartan, and Gemini have achieved **linear-time provers (O(n))**, making them ideal for large-scale computation.
 Balancing **succinct proofs**, **efficient verification**, and **minimal prover overhead** is now the central challenge and ambition of next-generation SNARKs.

 #### Succinct Arguments of Knowledge (SAKs)